aidan-snyk/arm-scanning/README.md

 # arm-scanning
-This is a repository that demonstrates how to scan and upload the resultant output to the Fugue SaaS platform.
+:muscle: This is a repository that demonstrates how to scan and upload the resultant output to the Snyk platform.